-Brandon Johnson Golf Tournament
+Brandon Johnson Scholarship Golf Fundraising Event

 This annual event honors the memory of an outstanding MTSU student who had a great impact on his friends, his co-workers and the campus community.
 Johnson was a student worker at Campus Recreation and a member of Alpha Tau Omega fraternity.
 He was also involved in several other campus activities.
 He died in September, 2009.
 Following his death, the Intramural Sports department and the Johnson family established a scholarship to recognize student employees who meet the all-round student ideal that Brandon exemplified.

 Halie Vannoy is the recipient of this year's Brandon Johnson Scholarship which was presented Monday, May 5, at the annual golf tournament at Stones River Country Club.
 The golf tournament raised more than $5,000 for the scholarship fund which is awarded to a deserving intramurals.

 Hailey is a sports management graduate student, who currently works as a program assistant

 in the Intramural Office.
 She also assists with coaching the MTSU women's volleyball

 team.
 The Morristown, TN, native earned her bachelor's degree in business finance

 and played four years on the MTSU women's volleyball team.
 Hailey is also active in

 several school related activities, including Zeta Tau Alpha women's fraternity and

 the Campus Rec Student Advisory Council.
 In addition to being a member of the staff